 A good listener.
 A great help

-This course will train you in the fundamental skills that are common to all recognised approaches to counselling and psychotherapy, while challenging you to develop your self awareness so that you can work ethically and responsibly with your clients.
+This program will train you in the fundamental skills that are common to all recognised approaches to counselling and psychotherapy, while challenging you to develop your self awareness so that you can work ethically and responsibly with your clients.

 Our permanent and casual academic staff are all experienced counsellors and therapists, from a range of different professional backgrounds and orientations.
 You will learn from people whose clinical experience directly informs their teaching, and who can relate theory to practice.